[The Family Pool outdoor swimming pool in Hiroshima city center is planned to open from July 1 until August 31, 2021]

-Although only open for a couple of months a year (7/1-8/31 in 2020), this outdoor swimming pool can be a life saver during Hiroshima’s long, hot and humid summer.
+Although only open for a couple of months a year, this outdoor swimming pool can be a life saver during Hiroshima’s long, hot and humid summer.
 Located in the heart of the city, it makes for a great place to let kids blow off steam on weekends and holidays, for frazzled teachers on split shifts to recharge their batteries, and those recuperating from beer garden hangovers.